-Far too often, those who struggle with addiction also struggle to admit that they have a problem.
+Far too often, people that struggle with addiction also struggle to admit that they have a problem.
 Maybe you know what we mean here; maybe you know what it is like to downplay the ways in which addiction has affected you; and even to reject the notion that you have a problem at all.

-Actively seeking treatment is the most reliable way to free yourself from addiction’s hold.
+Actively seeking treatment for substance abuse is the most reliable way to free yourself from addiction’s hold.
 Remember that addiction is a disease—not a character flaw, not a shortcoming—and that it can be treated.
 Recovery is possible—the first step is to be honest with yourself about what you are up against.

 Signs of Addiction

-For those struggling with drug addiction, there are several common signs and symptoms.
+For those struggling with drug addiction, there are several common signs and symptoms that indicate you have an addiction.
 A few of them include: